WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Contribution: Methodology System Design

 In this section, we present the module responsible for generating the traversability map used to guide the robot.
 The module is composed of a neural network model that takes a sequence of camera observations (color and depth images) and the camera's intrinsic and extrinsic parameters as input to predict a BEV map that contains information about linear and angular traversability.
 This traversability coefficient represents how easy in terms of control effort it is to traverse that region of the terrain.

 As shown in Fig. \ref{fig:net-architecture}, our network uses a ResNet34 backbone \cite{he2016deep}, pre-trained on the ImageNet dataset \cite{deng2009imagenet}.
-We choose ResNet34 because it is lightweight and able to run in real time on embedded devices.
+We choose ResNet34 because it is lightweight and can run in real-time on embedded devices.
 We truncate the ResNet34 network after four convolutional blocks, such that the output is a tensor with 1/16 of the input resolution.
 After this initial encoder, we add a decoder with two blocks of convolutional layers, such that the latent tensor is fused with features from the encoder and up-sampled to 1/4 of the initial resolution.
 The output tensor is split into two parts in the channel dimension, creating two latent representations of the same resolution.
 One of these tensors represents the depth distribution of the camera image, and the other is a latent representation that contains contextual information about the extracted features.
-A combination of both these features with the camera intrinsic parameters gives a contextual frustum that represents the extracted features in the 3-dimensional space of that respective camera view.
-Using the camera extrinsic transformation, we 3D sample the frustum to a latent 3D voxel representation that represents features extracted around the robot.
-A second branch applies a simple projection of the depth information, generating an occupancy voxel representation and concatenates it with the features extracted from the color images.
+Using the latent depth distribution, we propagate each downsampled context pixel information by applying the outer product of such tensors, creating a contextual frustum that represents the extracted features in the 3-dimensional space of that respective camera view, as described in \cite{philion2020lift}.
+Using the camera extrinsic transformation, we 3D sample the frustum to a latent 3D voxel that represents features extracted around the robot.
+A second branch applies a simple projection of the depth information, generating an occupancy voxel representation and concatenating it with the features extracted from the color images.
 Note that both these latent representations describe the same spatial information.

-Since the latent voxel describes a single temporal step, the same process is repeated for each of the observations in the input sequence.
-Similar to \cite{hu2021fiery}, we use a 3D convolutional block to fuse the sequence of features in a temporal manner.
-The output is then passed through an encoder-decoder block that outputs the traversability map.
-Note that the traversability map is composed of two channels: One for the linear traversability, and another for the angular traversability.
+Since the latent voxel describes a single temporal step, the same process is repeated for each observation in the input sequence.
+Similar to \cite{hu2021fiery}, we use a 3D convolutional block to fuse the sequence of features temporally.
+The output is then passed through an encoder-decoder block, responsible for fusing the purely geometric information from the depth branch with the contextual voxel from the image branch to output the traversability map.
+Note that the traversability map is composed of two channels: One for linear traversability, and another for angular traversability.